 Alternatively, the same thing could happen with Google.
 It’s best to diversify!

-There are lots of different ways to monetize your blog but the main ones are through:
+There are many ways to make money blogging, but the main ones are:

 - affiliate sales